Skip to Main Content

 But there’s a catch…

 A return-of-premium rider can make your term life insurance into a savings account that will leave you with a nice nest egg at the end of the term.
-However, it will raise your monthly premiums.
-A healthy male non-smoker in his thirties will generally pay premiums that can be around 30 percent higher.
+However, it may raise your monthly premiums.
+A healthy male non-smoker in his thirties will generally pay higher premiums.
 A male in his forties or fifties with some health issues could pay premiums that are double to triple the cost of normal term life insurance.
 In addition, if you have to pay a one-time rider fee, it is usually not reimbursed at the end of the term.
 On the bright side, all the premiums you get back are considered a refund, so they are not taxable.

 Other options

-Many companies, including TruStage®, allow you to convert your term life insurance policy into a whole life insurance policy as you age.
+Many companies, including TruStage™, allow you to convert your term life insurance policy into a whole life insurance policy up to a certain age.
 This is an option that will allow you to access a portion of the premiums you pay into your policy as a cash source.

 In a whole life insurance policy, a fraction of the money that you pay every month is put in a separate account that earns interest over time.
 This account is known as the “cash value” of your policy.
 After a certain point, you can borrow money from this account no questions asked.
 However, you will have to pay the money back with interest, and failing to do so will reduce the death payout to your loved ones if you pass away.
 Depending on how many years you’ve had the policy and your age, you may also have to pay an early withdrawal fee.